Josh-Wickens/WarShips/README.md

 ![image of incorrect data being put into inputs](assets/images/input_error.png)

 Testing was done on the hint input too.
 The hint input will only take a Y or N as an input.
-The upper function was used on the input to make sure that it didn't matter if the user used a small y or a large Y as this would be confusing if it was accepted because it wasn't capital.
+The upper function was used on the input to make sure that it didn't matter if the user used a lowercase y or uppercase Y as this would be confusing if it was accepted because it wasn't capital.
 If anything other than Y or N is input, then an error message is printed for the user and asks them to try again using Y or N.

 ![image of incorrect data used for the hint input](assets/images/hint_input.png)